 - 1. Wire mesh floors are not permitted for housing rats and mice. - 2.
 All enclosures must be escape proof. - 3.
-All enclosures must prevent entry of other animals and vermin.

-- g.
-Transportation: All standards set forth above that are required to be met for temperature, safety, ventilation, sanitation, and health of rats and mice while in their living quarters shall apply for rats and mice while being transported within the state. - h.
-Prohibited Actions - 1.
-Housing rats and mice in the same room as carnivores. - 2.
-Use of cedar shavings, pine shavings, rugs, carpets, corncob litter, or clumping cat litter is prohibited for use in the housing of rats and mice. - 3.
+All enclosures must prevent entry of other animals and vermin. - g.
+Transportation: All standards set forth above that are required to be met for temperature, safety, ventilation, sanitation, and health of rats and mice while in their living quarters shall apply for rats and mice while being transported within the state.

+h.
+Prohibited Actions

+1. Housing rats and mice in the line of sight of carnivores.

+- 2. Use of cedar shavings, rugs, carpets, or clumping cat litter is prohibited for use in the housing of rats and mice. - 3.
 When live rats and mice are used as feeders for reptiles and other animals, any rat or mouse that is not consumed by the animal within 30 minutes is to be removed from the predator animal's enclosure and returned to a proper enclosure for the rat or mouse.
 Upon return to that enclosure the animal must be cared for as defined in the above standards.